imandra-ai/fix-engine/README.md

 # FIX Engine Model
 ## Overview

-The FIX Engine model development started at AI as part of the [Imandra Markets product](https://m.imandra.ai).
+The development of the FIX Engine model began at [Aesthetic Integration](http://www.imandra.ai) (AI) as part of the [Imandra Markets](https://m.imandra.ai) product.
 The model consists of an executable formalisation of an administrative-level FIX engine, a sample application-level model and a set of verified precise statements about the engine's behaviour.
 The properties we verify are